James Webster (rugby league): Balmain Tigers

 Webster played rugby league in his home town of Sydney for Balmain.
 Webster played in Balmain's final ever match as a first grade side, a 42–14 loss against Canberra.
 Balmain then went on to merge with fellow foundation club Western Suburbs as part of the NRL rationalisation policy.

 Parramatta Eels

 Webster then moved to the Parramatta Eels, making 22 appearances in his time with Parramatta.

 Hull Kingston Rovers

 Webster was released from Hull Kingston Rovers on 2 May 2008.

 Hull FC

-Webster eventually joined rivals Hull.
-After only one game in a black and white jersey - Webster was released from his contract.
+Webster eventually joined rivals Hull FC.
+After only one game in a black and white jersey – Webster was released from his contract.

 Widnes Vikings

 It was then announced he had signed a two-year contract with Widnes.
 He joined National League One side Widnes for the 2009 season.

 Coaching career

 Hull FC

 Webster turned his back on his playing career to focus on his coaching role with former club Hull, when he returned to the black and whites as Assistant Coach in 2010.
 He worked closely alongside Head Coach Richard Agar and fellow Assistant Coach Andy Last in his first major coaching opportunity, whilst he is also involved in the development of other young coaches with the Rugby Football League.
 In early 2014, Webster was playing for amateur rugby club Hornsea RUFC, he earned one cap and also offered coaching support.